Forever Chemicals on American Farmland

 A recent report by the Environmental Working Group estimated at least 20 million acres of cropland across the country may be contaminated, yet Maine and Michigan are currently the only states routinely testing for PFAS contamination in sludge and on farms.

-In late 2019 the EPA pledged under President Biden to take PFAS seriously, but in some ways it is too late.
+In the fall of 2019, Congress enacted new legislation requiring companies to report PFAS discharges, and the EPA pledged under President Biden to take PFAS seriously, but in some ways it is too late.
 Regulators are moving too slowly, or moving in the wrong direction.
 Many states’ environmental officials have downplayed the detection of PFAS in sludge and on farms.
 In King William County, Virginia, officials are moving to expand the spread of PFAS-containing sludge on more than 5,400 acres.
 Officials in Alabama are increasing the amount of out-of-state sludge that’s imported and spread on fields, and in 2020 the state updated its biosolids rule to “encourage” the use of biosolids as fertilizer.

 As far as we know, PFAS contamination risk in seeds is low.
 Plants don’t like toxic chemicals either, and have adapted ways to reduce their harm by taking toxins into their vacuoles and expelling them via their roots.
 If a seed does end up containing PFAS, there is an enormous dilution of the concentration from the seed to the adult plant.